kevinsogo/compgen/README.md

-Some useful programs that will help you write data generators, checkers and validators for polygon and hackerrank.
+Some useful programs that will help you write data generators, checkers and validators for polygon and hackerrank, in *Python*.

 Needs Python 2 for now.
 This decision is taken so that speedup through PyPy is possible.
-I'll translate to Python 3 if PyPy 3 becomes ready.
+I'll translate to Python 3 when PyPy 3 becomes ready.